idf_component.yml

 Use the idf_component.yml

-The manifest file supports the following objects:
+The manifest supports the following sections:

 Metadata Attributes